katersonnbert/gitnotes/GoLang.md

             fmt.Println("Pointer replace of struct vb:", vb)
         }

+- Note: Visibility of structs and their fields is defined by their first letter.
+If a struct or a field of a struct starts with a capital letter, it is public and can be accessed outside of the package.
+If it starts with a lower case letter, it is only accessible within the same package!

+[xxx] I'm here!

 # Arrays
 - `[n]T` is an array of `n` values of type `T`.